 Born and raised in Perth, Georgia completed her undergraduate education at the University of Western Australia and soon after made the early music pilgrimage to the Netherlands to specialise in historical flute performance at the Royal Conservatoire in the Hague, studying with Kate Clark and Barthold Kuijken.

-An enthusiastic educator, Georgia is flute tutor at Southampton and Birmingham Universities and teaches flute privately in London where she is currently based.
+An enthusiastic educator, Georgia has taught flute at Southampton and Birmingham Universities and teaches flute privately in London where she is currently based.
 Internationally she has given master classes at the Sydney Conservatorium of Music, the Universities of Melbourne and Western Australia, the University of Singapore, the Iceland Academy of Arts and in Conservatories throughout Indonesia.